You are gods?

 From all this and more, we can also include the following fundamental truths:

-- Almighty God is the Supreme Ruler of the universe.
+1. Almighty God is the Supreme Ruler of the universe.
 Because He is uniquely qualified to judge His creation, all moral accountability in heaven and on earth is ultimately vested in Him, specifically the second Person of the Trinity, Jesus Christ (see Philippians 2:9-11).

-- While the glory of God is revealed through His creation, He absolutely refuses to share any of His glory with it.
+2. While the glory of God is revealed through His creation, He absolutely refuses to share any of His glory with it.
 He is the only One worthy of praise and honor.
-We can only adore Him with our praise and worship Him through our obedience.
+We can only adore Him with our praise and love Him through our obedience.
 Those who try to take credit for any of His works are in for an extremely painful and humiliating comeuppance for their arrogance.
 Trust me, I speak from personal experience here!😩

-- He cannot lie because deception is a violation of His character.
+3. He cannot lie because deception is a violation of His character.
 On the other hand, Satan is the father of lies; deception is inherent to his very nature.
 Therefore, because of God’s love for us us, He cannot and will not permit the lies we either speak or believe to go uncorrected.

-- Humans, though eternal, cannot achieve personal godhood through good works and personal holiness as the Mormons proclaim.
+4. Humans, though eternal, cannot achieve personal godhood through good works and personal holiness as the Mormons proclaim.
 We have always been — and always will be — created beings indeed made in God’s likeness and image, but never attaining/possessing any of the godhead attributes found in the list I’ve just provided above.

 The Term’s Origins